-Japanese legislators rely on the Japanese Ministry of Health for accurate and up-to-date information on diseases, including for ME/CFS.
-For this reason, the Association was deeply concerned to discover on February 7, 2019 the informational materials on ME/CFS that the Ministry currently distributes to members of the Japanese legislature who wish to learn about the disease.
+Japanese legislators rely on the Japanese Ministry of Health for accurate and current information on diseases.
+For this reason, our Association was deeply concerned when we discovered (on February 7, 2019) the fact sheet on ME/CFS that the Ministry of Health currently distributes to Japanese legislators who request information from the Ministry to learn about the disease.

-The summary is misleading in what it includes and what it excludes.
-ME/CFS is described in a list of symptoms that any healthy person might have: chronic malaise, fatigue, headaches, and cognitive dysfunction.
-The list notably includes depression, which is not a symptom of ME/CFS, while it excludes PEM (post-exertional malaise), the worsening of physical and cognitive impairments following exertion, a hallmark symptom of the illness.
+Presented in a one-page fact sheet, the information (translated below) contains careless inaccuracies which combine to depict ME/CFS as a mild condition with psychiatric components.
+It is careless and misleading in what it includes and what it excludes: ME/CFS is summarized as a list of symptoms that any healthy person might have: chronic malaise, fatigue, headaches, and cognitive dysfunction.
+The list notably includes depression, which is not a symptom of the disease, while it excludes the hallmark ME symptom of post-exertional malaise—the prolonged worsening of physical and cognitive function following physical or cognitive exertion.

-The following is an English translation of the information:
+The following is an English translation of the fact sheet in its entirety:

 Myalgic Encephalomyelitis/Chronic Fatigue Syndrome

 A syndrome where patients are affected by severe generalized malaise of unknown cause followed by strong fatigue along with symptoms such as mild fever, headache, muscle pain, a feeling of exhaustion, cognitive dysfunction, and depression which continue over a long period.
 Comorbid symptoms include mood disorders, somatic symptom disorders, anxiety disorders, fibromyalgia, and irritable bowel syndrome.